TrinityBeam/mai-tools/public/data/README.md

 - Chart type: Either "dx" or "standard"
   - Song name
     - Levels: An array of chart levels (BASIC, ADVANCED, EXPERT, MASTER, and Re:MASTER).
 If you don't know the exact level, please use negative number.
 For example, if you know a chart is 12.9, use 12.9.
-If you only know a chart is 12+, use -12.7.
+If you only know a chart is 12+, use -12.6 (BUDDiES PLUS or newer) or -12.7 (older versions).
 If you only know a chart is 12, use -12.

 ## song-info Schema